microsoft/fluentui/packages/react-textarea/Spec.md

 - User should provide a label since there is no built-in label for TextArea.
 - If no label is used, `aria-label` or `aria-labelledby` should be provided by the user.
-- Screen reader will be handled by native component.
+- Screen reader behavior will be handled by using the native `<textarea>` element.